About A11Y Toolbox

 Why A11y Toolbox exists

+A11y Toolbox was born out of a very practical need.
 While volunteering with a non-profit organization, I noticed that designers regularly came to me with the same questions:

-• “Which accessibility tools do you recommend?”
+• “Which accessibility tools do you recommend for Figma?”

 What you’ll find here